mse22/Eadala_ENV872_Project/README.md

 doc                | numeric  | mg/L    | Provided the dissolved organic carbon concentration
 absorbance         | numeric  | Au      | Provides the measure of the capacity of the water to absorb light of a certain wavelength in absorbance units

 2. 'NTL-LTER_Lake_ChemistryPhysics_Raw.csv' file: This contains data relevant to physical and chemical variables (such as temperature, dissolved oxygen, and irradiance) that are measured at one central station near the deepest point of each lake.
 In most cases these measurements are made in the morning (8 to 9 am).
+Vertical profiles are taken at varied depth intervals.
+Chemical measurements are sometimes made in a pooled mixed layer sample (PML); sometimes in the epilimnion, metalimnion, and hypolimnion; and sometimes in vertical profiles.
+In the latter case, depths for sampling usually correspond to the surface plus depths of 50%, 25%, 10%, 5% and 1% of surface irradiance.
+(As noted in https://portal.edirepository.org/nis/metadataviewer?packageid=knb-lter-ntl.352.3)

-It contains the below column names and their relevant details:
+This dataset contains the below column names and their relevant details:

 Column Name       | Class     | Units   | Relevant Dataset Information